Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] Quit while you're ahed
 - [ ] Celebrate only when you succeed

-#### Q132.
-The Scaled Agile Framework advocates that, if you measure only one thing, what should you measure?

-- [x] cost of delay
-- [ ] return on investment
-- [ ] quality
-- [ ] predictability of delivery

 #### Q133.
 Which statement about the Agile Manifesto is true?

 - [ ] It was written via crowdsourcing and its authors are unknown